-Note: It is important to analyse previous year papers and find out the break-up of questions.
-This will help you to find out which area needs more practise and time so that you can plan out your study schedule.
+Note: It is important to analyze previous year papers and find out the break-up of questions.
+This will help you to find out which area needs more practice and time so that you can plan out your study schedule.

-From the above table, we can see that most of the Quant paper is concentrated on the following 5 topics.
+From the above table, we can see that most of the Quant paper is concentrated on the five topics- Trigonometry, Geometry, Data Interpretation, Algebra, Percentage/ Profit, Loss & Discount.

 Generally, easy questions are asked on trigonometry in Tier I. So you need to prepare the basics.
 But remember the pattern of questions should be of SSC CGL.
 No other exam like NDA, CDA will work.